Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: Introduction

 \subsection{Outline of the paper}

 The remainder of the paper is structured as follows.
-In the next section we briefly recall some background material necessary to follow the contributions.
+In the next section we briefly recall some background material.
 In particular,~\cref{subsec:VorobIntro} reviews set estimates preliminary to this work and~\cref{subsec:SoaSequentialGP} recalls the concept of SUR strategies.
-In~\cref{sec:PreliminaryResults} we motivate our definition of conservative estimates and we introduce the metrics used to quantify the uncertainty on such estimates.
-In~\cref{sec:SequentialStrategies}, we detail the proposed sequential strategies, we derive closed-form formulae for the criteria and we illustrate their implementation. \Cref{sec:IRSNtestCase} presents the results obtained on the IRSN test case introduced in this section and~\cref{sec:TestCase} shows a benchmark study on Gaussian process realizations.
-In supplementary material we further apply the proposed strategies on a coastal flood problem.
+In~\cref{subsec:UQconsEst} we introduce the metrics used to quantify uncertainty on such estimates.
+In~\cref{subsec:surCriteria}, we detail the proposed sequential strategies and, in~\cref{sec:SeqProofs}, we derive fast-to-compute formulae for the associated criteria and illustrate their implementation. \Cref{sec:TestCase} presents a benchmark study where we analyze a trade-off between noisy evaluations and batch size in three scenarios. \Cref{sec:IRSNtestCase} shows the results obtained on a reliability engineering test case.
+In \cref{sec:PreliminariesAddRes} we provide more properties for conservative estimates that further justify the choices made in \cref{subsec:VorobIntro}.
+In supplementary material we also apply the proposed strategies on a coastal flood problem.
 All proofs are in~\cref{sec:PreliminariesAddRes,sec:SeqProofs}.